whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 2. Project: Little Shop
     *

+#### Feedback II

-3. Incorporating Feedback
+1. Incorporating Feedback
     * After Bike Share, the main feedback themes I received were 1) that I have a great attitude and really help with the groups energy, and 2) that when I get on a roll with my code, I can forget to explain to the group what I'm working on or how I'm doing it.
 They all said that I eventually clarified this each time, but that I could improve by doing so sooner.
+After considering this shortcoming with a Right-Wrong spotting technique, I think I can build upon this by recognizing that my assumptions of where the group is at is not enough.
+I have to ask.

     * In the context of being a teammate, I learned that I have an unique ability to influence the group's energy.
 I've never been super drawn to deciding in which direction the group should go, but I do feel like a leader in being able to make sure we have the energy and capacity to get where we're going.
     In this way, I feel a bit like a team battery: my job is to keep us charged up so we can do the work we set out to do, and do it in high spirits.
 I'm grateful for